 Such agreements can identify and clarify the intended marital property rights of the parties before conflicts arise during the marriage or after death.
 This can be useful if one party has significantly more assets than another, either party has children from a prior relationship or one spouse plans to give up their career to raise children.

-The attorneys at Moffett Law Firm can advise you about the protections and requirements of such an agreement and can represent you in the negotiation and drafting of any such agreement.
+The Houston prenup and postnup lawyers at Moffett Law Firm can advise you about the protections and requirements of such an agreement and can represent you in the negotiation and drafting of any such agreement.
 Make sure your marital agreement is enforceable by working with an experienced prenuptial and postnuptial attorney in Houston.

 Requirements For A Prenuptial Or Postnuptial Agreement in Houston